 This is the ride that inspired the popular film series of the same name, so look for similarities throughout where the ride inspired the movie, and vise versa.

 It’s definitely one of the must-do’s at Disney World for virtually any fan.

 IS PIRATES OF THE CARIBBEAN SCARY?

 Pirates of the Caribbean is not a scary ride overall.
-The pirate theme and the notable darkness of the ride may be intimidating for younger audiences, but the ride is fairly slow moving, gives you little chance of getting wet and displays friendlier and more humorous scenes than what you may initially anticipate.
+The pirate theme and the darkness of the ride may be intimidating for younger audiences, but the ride is fairly slow moving, so you really won’t get wet.
+Pirates also displays friendlier and more humorous scenes than what you may initially anticipate.

 Pirates of the Caribbean is located in Adventureland at Magic Kingdom in Walt Disney World and has a pretty standard exterior with “Dead Men Tell No Tales” ringing through the streets as you pass by.
-The line queue is very unique, taking you through low-lit passageways reminiscent of a dingy island fort with supplies and several fake people in jail cells playing cards or chess.
+The line queue is very unique, taking you through low-lit passageways reminiscent of a dingy island fort loaded with supplies.
+There are even several fake people in jail cells playing cards or chess.

 Aside from a few bones or full skeletons laying around, don’t expect for it to get scarier than this.
 Nothing will pop out at you while you wait in line, nor will anything jump at you during the ride itself.

 Once you climb aboard your vessel, the ride will take you through many scenes that are similar to the movie and some that are completely unique to the Pirates of the Caribbean ride.
 There is one single drop that passes through a dark tunnel and is about 10 ft in depth.
 This may give you a slight bottoming out feeling that lasts for maybe a second.